pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-objects.md

   - 2) when an object with dynamic storage duration is created by a **new-expression** with the initializer consisting of an empty pair of parentheses `new T()` or braces `new T{}`;
   - 3) when a non-static data member or a base class is initialized using a **member initializer** with an empty pair of parentheses `Class::Class(...) : member () { ... }` or braces `Class::Class(...) : member {} { ... }`;
   - 4) when a named object (automatic, static, or thread-local) is declared with the initializer consisting of a pair of braces. (since C++ 11)
-- **roughly**:
-  - default initializes class types,
-  - zero-initializes + default initializes all others
-  - therefore, safer than default initialization
-- **precisely**:
+- **effects**:
   - if `T` is a **class type** with a ...
-    - "user-provided default constructor" **or** "no default constructor": the object is [default-initialized](#default-initialization);
+    - "*user-provided*" **or** "*deleted* default constructor" **or** "*no* default constructor": the object is [default-initialized](#default-initialization);
+      - note: for "no default constructor" and "deleted default constructor" the compiler **tries to** default-initialize the object, but overload resolution (which happens during the default initialization of class type objects) cannot find a match and fails, so that the compiler will show an error ("`no matching function for call to ‘X::X()’`" or "`use of deleted function ‘X::X()’`" respectively)
     - "implicitly-defined" **or** "defaulted default constructor": all of the following 3 steps are performed in the following order:
       - 1) the object is [zero-initialized](#zero-initialization),
+        - ie. "each non-static data member is zero-initialized"
       - 2) the semantic constraints for default-initialization are checked, and
-      - 3) if `T` has a non-trivial default constructor, the object is default-initialized;
+      - 3) if `T` has a [non-trivial default constructor](https://en.cppreference.com/w/cpp/language/default_constructor#Trivial_default_constructor), the object is default-initialized;
+        - "A **trivial default constructor** is a constructor that performs no action."
+          - basically, a synthesized default constructor that does not initialize any of its (non-static) members
   - if `T` is an **array type**,
     - each element of the array is value-initialized;
   - otherwise, eg. **built-in type**, the object is [zero-initialized](#zero-initialization).
 - "References cannot be value-initialized"
 - "All standard containers (`std::vector`, `std::list`, etc.) value-initialize their elements when constructed with a single `size_type` argument"

+Lippman:

-- Lippman p.132: "Initialization in which **built-in types** are initialized to zero and **class types** are initialized by the class's default constructor."
+- "Initialization in which **built-in types** are initialized to zero and **class types** are initialized by the class's default constructor."
   - "Objects of a **class type** can be value initialized *only if* the class has a default constructor."
   - "Used to initialize a **container**'s elements when a size, but not an element initializer, is specified."
     - "Elements are initialized as **a copy of** this compiler-generated value."